LYANGEND/Lusaka-fashion-week/README.md

 # THE LUSAKA FASHION WEEK

-> A website for the annual Lusaka Fashon week.
+> A website for the annual Lusaka Fashion week.
+>Based on what we have learned in the past for modules i was able to impliment the skills learnt to develop a webstite for
+>The annual Lusaka fashion week.
+>the website has the home page and a link to the about page

 ## Built With